 Due to the mechanisms of polymerization as well as the type of used monomers and initiating systems, there is a distinction between radical photopolymerization and cationic photopolymerization, which are the basic processes used in light-initiated polymerization technologies.
 Radical photopolymerization is a chain reaction consisting of three main stages: initiation, propagation, chain growth, and termination (which may be accompanied by side reactions).
 Free-radical photopolymerization is mainly used for acrylate and methacrylate monomers.
 The factor that limits the usefulness of radical photopolymerization is the occurrence of oxygen inhibition caused by the presence of atmospheric oxygen during the polymerization process.
 The negative influence of oxygen on polymerization is reflected, for example, by extinguishing the excited states of the initiator, which, in turn, affects the efficiency of the whole process.
-It is the free-radical polymerization, however, that is mostly used in biomedical applications, as proven by numerous literature reports^{[36][37][38][39]}.
+It is the free-radical polymerization, however, that is mostly used in biomedical applications, as proven by numerous literature reports [36][37][38][39].

 The second type of polymerization is cationic photopolymerization, which is particularly interesting and relatively widespread in industrial applications, since it has a number of major advantages that make this process practical.
 The living nature of cationic photopolymerization guarantees that the reaction continues to be effective even after shutting down the radiation source.
 This enables a high degree of conversion to be achieved, which plays an extremely important role in the industrial practice.
 For this reason, photoinitiated cationic polymerization is becoming increasingly prevalent in global markets as an easy and energy-saving method for obtaining cross-linked polymers^{[40][41]}.
 Despite its numerous advantages, cationic polymerization is very unlikely to be used in biomedical applications.
 One of the reasons is that cationic initiators generate strong protonic acids during initiation, whose acidic character negatively affects cell cultures^[42].
-The second reason is the sensitivity of cationic photopolymerization reaction.
+The second reason is the sensitivity of cationic photopolymerization to moisture and water.
+Numerous scientific articles prove that the presence of water slows down or inhibits the polymerization reaction.
 In addition, water can act as a chain transfer agent and promote the growth of new chains, which reduces the average molecular weight of the obtained polymer^[43].